nikki-jw/rails-template/README.md

 ##### 3.1.
 Identify the problem you’re trying to solve by building this particular marketplace App?
-* Demonstrates a full understanding of the problems that exist in a relevant marketplace that needs disrupting
+* Demonstrates a full understanding of the problems that exist in a relevant marketplace that needs disrupting This application caters for those whom don't own an animal but would like the experience for a short period of time.
+Also, for people who already own animals but may need a 'babysitter'.

 ##### 3.2 Why is the problem identified a problem that needs solving?